Anton Hafner: Aerial victory claims

 According to US historian David T. Zabecki, Hafner was credited with 204 aerial victories.
-Obermaier also lists Hafner with 204 aerial victories claimed in 795 combat missions, including 175 close air support missions.
+Obermaier also lists him with 204 aerial victories claimed in 795 combat missions, including 175 close air support missions.
 He claimed 184 victories over the Eastern Front.
 Of his 20 victories claimed over the Western Front, eight were P-38 two engine fighters and two were four-engined bombers.
+Spick presents the same number of aerial victories, however claimed in 794 combat missions and a mission-to-claim ratio of 3.90.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 203 aerial victory claims, plus one further unconfirmed claim.
 This figure includes 184 aerial victories on the Eastern Front and 19 on the Western Front, including one four-engined bombers.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 47654".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.